ValeriiaHolovatiuk/odin-project-css-exercises/foundations/cascade/01-cascade-fix/README.md

 ### Self Check

-- Did you make sure to not edit the HTML file?
+- Did you make sure to not edit the HTML file? ✅
-- If you added selectors to the CSS, do they target a valid HTML element?
+- If you added selectors to the CSS, do they target a valid HTML element? - I didn't add any selectors.
+Changes made:
+ - moved style for .para class;
+ - changed styling to ID selector for button instead of class;
+ - set .text.child in order for it to be applied only if child has text